|Honorary President of the Awards:||Heston Blumenthal OBE|

 |Chairmen of Service:||Sergio Rebecchi & John Cousins|

 The AAE is the most prestigious award available to young professionals in the hospitality industry today, recognising and encouraging the most talented up and coming Chefs, Pastry Chefs and Waiters.
 It is the only Award to cover all three categories of Kitchen, Pastry and Service.
-Since it began in 1983 almost 500 young professionals have achieved the Award, setting them off on highly successful career paths.
+Since it began in 1983 over 550 young professionals have achieved the Award, setting them off on highly successful career paths.

 The purpose of the Award is to inspire and encourage young professionals to achieve the highest possible standards in their chosen profession – Kitchen, Pastry or Service – and to offer them clear guidelines for success in their career.
 To participate in the awards is a great learning experience.
 Good basic skills are the essential cement with which young, ambitious members of the catering industry can build a rewarding career, while more taxing tasks help to identify the best cooks and waiters of today, who will become the leaders of tomorrow.